 Based in the North East, I regularly work with parents from Newcastle, Northumberland, Gateshead and across Tyneside.

-With digital courses and online video sessions I can now work with parents everywhere.
+With digital courses and online video sessions I work with parents everywhere.

 A few words about why I created Relax and Breathe…